Military career of Adolf Hitler: World War II

 Hitler's leadership became increasingly disconnected from reality as the war turned against Germany, with the military's defensive strategies often hindered by his slow decision making and frequent directives to hold untenable positions.
 Nevertheless, he continued to believe that only his leadership could deliver victory.
 By 1944, Hitler was largely surrounded by "sycophants" who backed his "increasingly deluded view" of the war, while he removed officers who opposed his decisions.
 For instance, he dismissed Erich von Manstein –considered to be among the best German commanders on the Eastern Front– in spring 1944, deeming the latter's "realistic appraisals" of the strategic situation to be defeatist.
 Fearing the loss of favors connected to the dictator's bribery system, many senior officers opted to go along with Hitler's decision making even when they understood the war's realities; this further increased his self-perception as the sole "genius strategist" of the German war effort.
+Yet elements of the officer corps of the German army struck back at Hitler.
+Unhappy with his repeated interventions, his increasingly impossible orders, and the war situation turning worse and worse as the Eastern front began to slowly collapse, multiple conspiracies were formed against him, resulting in several attempts upon Hitlers life, including the famous July 20th plot.

 By mid-1944, Hitler continued to hold the belief that the Soviet Union was teetering on the edge of collapse despite the latter's increasingly effective military operations, thinking that Germany merely needed to hold out until the Soviets had exhausted themselves.
 Based on his experiences in World War I, Hitler assumed that victory would be possible as long as Germany maintained its will to resist.
-As a result this belief, he increasingly viewed any kind of retreat as a form of defeatism and thus inisisted on fighting for all territory, regardless of strategic worth.
+As a result of this belief, he increasingly viewed any kind of retreat as a form of defeatism and thus insisted on fighting for all territory, regardless of strategic worth.
 This manifested in the order to prepare more and more feste Plätze, fortresses which were supposed to hold out in enemy territory.
 Hitler's holding orders and reluctancy to permit tactical retreats accelerated the destruction of Army Group Centre during Operation Bagration (June–August 1944).

 As evidence of Germany's impending defeat mounted, Hitler focused on "wonder weapons" and enemy mistakes to maintain his belief in an Endsieg (final victory).
-In the final months of the war Hitler refused to consider peace negotiations, regarding the destruction of Germany as preferable to surrender.
-The military did not challenge Hitler's dominance of the war effort, and senior officers generally supported and enacted his decisions.
+In the final months of the war Hitler refused to consider peace from a position of weakness, regarding the destruction of Germany as preferable to surrender.
+The military did not challenge Hitler's dominance of the war effort and senior officers generally continued to support and enact his decisions.
 By 22 April 1945, when he finally acknowledged that the war was lost, Hitler told Generals Wilhelm Keitel and Jodl that he had no further orders to give.